 The field of Environmental Accounting of Natural Resources in India is in developing stage.
-Various works done by experts on methodology of generating data and adding values to it (Chopra and Kakekodi, 1997; Parikh and Parikh, 1997; Kakekodi, 2002) have given valuable inputs for development The entire process of of the area.
-Environmental Accounting of Natural Resources involves three steps viz.
-Physical accounting; Monetary valuation; Integration with and Economic Accounting.
-Physical accounting determines the state of the resources types and extent (qualitative and quantitative) in spatial and temporal terms.
+Various works done by experts on methodology of generating data and adding values to it (Chopra and Kakekodi, 1997; Parikh and Parikh, 1997; Kakekodi, 2002) have given valuable inputs for development of the area.
+The entire process of

+Environmental Accounting of Natural three Resources involves steps Physical accounting: Monetary valuation: and Integration with Economic Physical Accounting. accounting determines the state of the resources types and extent (qualitative and quantitative) in spatial and temporal terms.
 Once the physical account of resources is available, monetary valuation is done to its all-tangible and intangible components.
 Thereafter, the net change in natural resources in monetary terms is integrated into the Gross Domestic Product in order to reach the value of Green GDP of a nation/state/region.
 The process does not require any change in the core system of SNA, rather it is achieved by establishing linkages between the two.

 A pilot project on Natural Resource Accounting in Goa was initiated by CSO in 1999-2000.
-A Technical working Group on

-Natural Resource Accounting constituted in the Ministry of Statistics & Programme Implementation held its first meeting in 1997.
-November Following deliberations, a concept paper was got developed which was considered by the Technical Working Group in its meeting held in September 1998.
+A Technical working Group on Natural Resource Accounting constituted in the Ministry of Statistics & Programme Implementation held its first meeting in November 1997.
+Following the deliberations, a concept paper was got developed which was considered by the Technical Working Group in its meeting held in September 1998.
 The Group recommended that scope of study would be to cover all sectors of the economy.
 However, major emphasis would be given to Forests and Biodiversity, Minerals, Marine Resources, Tourism and Energy.
 In the first phase, the Natural Resource Accounting would be attempted with the available secondary data and the gaps and requirement of additional primary data to be collected would be identified.

 The first phase started in April 1999.
 The project was implemented by TERI under close supervision of Directorate of Planning, Statistics and Evaluation, Government of Goa.
-The findings of the study generated a lot of discussion in the National Statistical Commission, which, inter-alia, recommended replication of the Goa (Phase-I) project in other States also.
+The findings of the study generated a lot of discussion in the National Statistical

+Commission, which, inter-alia, recommended replication of the Goa (Phase-I) project in other States also.